CDRT/docs/bios/settings/thinkpad/network.md

 ### WiFi Configuration ###
 ![](./img/wifi.png)

+**Note**.
+All the settings in this group are not available via WMI.

 <details><summary>MAC Address</summary>
 Media access control (MAC) address of the wireless network interface controller.
 View only.
 Note.
 There could be several MAC addresses in case there are several wireless network interface controllers.